MiniGirlGeek/Tutorials/dinosaur hoodie tutorial.md

 8. A battery

 #3D Printing
-You can either attempt to draw your own spine, or you can use ![our design][https://github.com/MiniGirlGeek/Tutorials/blob/master/resources/dinosaur_spike.stl].
+You can either attempt to draw your own spine, or you can use [our design](https://github.com/MiniGirlGeek/Tutorials/blob/master/resources/dinosaur_spike.stl).
 Once you've got an .stl file ready